nss-cohort-40/bangazon-ecommerce-api-crunchy-frogs-1/README.md

 # Bangazon Django Backend API

 Bangazon is a personal E-Commerce app where users can buy and sell products.
 Bangazon comes in two parts: a front end React app, and a backend Django REST API.
+Visit https://github.com/nss-cohort-40/bangazon-ecommerce-client-crunchyfrogs for the front end of this app.

 ## Technology used